saucelabs/sauce-docs/docs/api-testing/use-cases/fact.md

 Testing activity is tracked using a test ID number.
 This may not work if you're testing in multiple environments, as an incident could be environment-specific.
 When a Fact component is added to a test, it will inform our system which environment the execution relates to so that the incident signature will carry the environment as well.

 Assume that you are running the same test in _staging_ and _production_, you will get an email notification the first time the test fails in one of the two environments.
-This does not allow you to know which environment the test fails on.
+This does not allow you to know which environment the test fails in.
 The same will happens when the test starts working again.

 By configuring a **Fact** (together with **Tag**), you can add the environment value to the incident signature, and from that moment on the signature of the incident will be `id_of_the_test` + `value_of_environment`.
 In this way, you will get a separate notification for each environment the test fails in: for example, you will receive start/end incidents for `test123` in the production environment, and start/end incidents for `test123` in the staging environment, as a separate flow of events.